Honors Core Curriculum FAQs

 Q: Will this give me an opportunity to really delve into an issue I'm interested in?

-Q: Doesn't this sort of project look good for employers and graduate schools?
+Q: Does this sort of project look good for employers and graduate schools?